webfolder/siqueira.tech/_posts/reports/2018-07-16-add-infrastructure-for-vblank-and-page-flip-events-simulated-via-hrtimer-in-vkms.md

 as Figure 1 describes.

 {% include image-post.html
-  path="posts/tdd-drm.png"
+  src="posts/tdd-drm.png"
-  caption="Figure 1: My work cycle in VKMS" %}
+  caption="My work cycle in VKMS" %}

 Firstly, I focused only on the subtest  "basic-plain-flip" from IGT and after each execution of the test I checked the failure messages.
 Secondly, I tried to